Bausch Health Companies (BHC)

 Seana Carson, Executive Vice President, General Counsel

-Seana Carson joined Bausch Health in November 2006 and has been Executive Vice President, General Counsel since May 2022.
-Her prior roles at the company include Senior Vice President, Head of Legal International, and Senior Vice President and Chief Compliance Officer for over 12 years.
-Before joining Bausch Health, Ms. Carson began her career as an Associate with the Canadian legal firm Ogilvy Renault LLP.
+Seana Carson joined Bausch Health in November 2006 and has served as Executive Vice President, General Counsel since May 2022.
+Her previous roles within the company include Senior Vice President, Head of Legal International, and over 12 years as Senior Vice President and Chief Compliance Officer.
+Ms. Carson began her career as an Associate with the Canadian legal firm Ogilvy Renault LLP (now part of Norton Rose Fulbright).

 Kathleen Fitzpatrick, Executive Vice President, Chief Human Resources and Communications Officer